MetalInMyVeins/MetalInMyVeins/README.md

-- 👋 Hi, I’m @MetalInMyVeins
+>> Hello!
+I’m @MetalInMyVeins
-- 👀 I’m interested in programming
-- 🌱 I’m currently learning C++ game development
+>> I write code as a hobby.
+>> I know C++, C, Python, Bash, CMake, R etc.
+>> My development platform is completely linux based.
-- 💞️ I’m looking to collaborate on projects
+>> I’m open to collaborate on projects that seems interesting to me.
-- 📫 How to reach me hossainmdfahim66@gmail.com
+>> Reach me at hossainmdfahim66@gmail.com

 <!---
 MetalInMyVeins/MetalInMyVeins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.